Is China Capitalist?

 Conclusion

 None of the above is to say that there aren't significant problems in Chinese society.
 Although the government has taken significant and somewhat successful steps to rein in corruption in recent years (yet another example of something that is arguably significantly attributable to public pressure), corruption exists, as it does in any government.
 Inequality does indeed continue to be a significant problem.
-Pollution is still a bad problem--it was really quite striking how much clearer the air was in some of China's major cities (and major cities around the world) during pandemic lockdowns than it usually is--and greenhouse gas emissions are expected to continue getting worse for a few more years before things start to improve.
+Pollution is still a bad problem—it was really quite striking how much clearer the air was in some of China's major cities (and major cities around the world) during pandemic lockdowns than it usually is—and greenhouse gas emissions are expected to continue getting worse for a few more years before things start to improve.
 Animal agriculture has grown by leaps and bounds in recent years, and accordingly this rise in meat/dairy/egg consumption has caused significant damage to people's health, the environment, and of course the welfare of animals.
-China has yet, as far as I can tell, to recognize the significant contribution animal agriculture makes to climate change.
-I don't know how much has changed in terms of its regulation of animal markets, where first the SARS and now the COVID epidemics have originated.
+China has yet to adequately address the harm animal agriculture does to the environment in terms of greenhouse gas emissions and pollution, and clearly it did not effectively regulate animal markets given that both the SARS and COVID epidemics originated in Chinese animal markets.
 And the fact that capitalists are not in control of the government of course doesn't mean that there isn't a significant segment of the economy that's capitalist.
-However, given all the facts about the nature and direction of Chinese society I've presented above, I don't see how anyone can say that China is capitalist, full stop, and I of course disagree with those who say that it is moving in that direction.
-At the same time, although I think China is gradually making a transition to a fully socialist economy and that this is clearly the objective of the Communist Party of China, that process, assuming it happens, is clearly going to take many years.